RajatJangra2653/dp-420-cosmos-db-dev/instructions/28-key-vault.md

-# Module 11: Monitor and troubleshoot an Azure Cosmos DB SQL API solution
+# Lab 11d - Monitor and troubleshoot an Azure Cosmos DB SQL API solution

-### Estimated Timing: 30 minutes

-## Lab 4: Store Azure Cosmos DB SQL API account keys in Azure Key Vault
+## Lab scenario

 Adding an Azure Cosmos DB account connection code to your application is as simple as providing the account's URI and keys.
 This security information might sometimes be hard-coded into the application code.
 However, if your application is being deployed to the Azure App Service, you can save the encrypt connection information into Azure Key Vault.

 In this lab, we'll encrypt and store the Azure Cosmos DB account connection string into the Azure Key Vault.
 We will then create an Azure App Service webapp that will retrieve those credentials from the Azure Key Vault.
 The application will use these credentials and connect to the Azure Cosmos DB account.
 The application will then create some documents in the Azure Cosmos DB account containers and return its status back to a web page.

+## Lab objectives

+In this lab, you will complete the following tasks:
+- Task 1: Prepare your development environment.
+- Task 2: Create an Azure Cosmos DB SQL API account.
+- Task 3: Create an Azure Key Vault and store the Azure Cosmos DB account credentials as a secret.
+- Task 4: Create an Azure App Service webapp.
+- Task 5: Import the multiple missing libraries into the .NET script.
+- Task 6: Adding the Secret Identifier to your webapp.
+- Task 7: (Optional) Install the Azure App Services Extension.
+- Task 8: Deploy your application to Azure App Services.
+- Task 9: Allow our app to use a managed identity.
+- Task 10: Granting our web application an access policy to the Key Vault secrets.

+## Estimated Timing: 30 minutes

+## Exercise 1: Store Azure Cosmos DB SQL API account keys in Azure Key Vault

 ### Task 1: Prepare your development environment